mtristain/restapitestsample/README.md

 # restapitestsample
-Sample Rest API test suite using restassured and Java
+Sample Rest API test suite using REST-assured and Java

 These tests are calling sample REST APis from https://jsonplaceholder.typicode.com/